European-Unified-ID/EUID-docs/api/v2/guides/integration-prebid.md

 The Prebid EUID module handles storing, providing, and optionally refreshing EUID tokens.

->CAUTION: EUID is not designed to be used where GDPR applies.
-The module checks the consent data that's passed in, and does not operate if the `gdprApplies` flag is set to `true`.

-(**GWH_MC TBD how GDPR works for EUID.
-Discussed w/KL and posted query.**)

 ## Generating the EUID Token

 Depending on access to personal data, there are two methods to generate EUID tokens for use with Prebid.js, as shown in the following table.